-Electronic music and dance are the prime inspiration of this style, and due to their dark style, Cyber Goth becomes a part of Goth style.
-You can quickly identify Cyber Goths since they wear unique accessories like gas masks, neon dreads, rave goggles, etc. They also use extravagant makeup style.
+Electronic music and dance are the prime inspiration of this style, and due to their dark style, Cyber Goth becomes a part of Goth’s style.
+You can quickly identify Cyber Goths since they wear unique accessories like gas masks, neon dreads, rave goggles, etc. They also use extravagant makeup styles.
 Cyber Goths wear leather chokers, leg warmers, corsets, and many other additional accessories.

 4. Vampire Goth

-In terms of sense, there is much similarity available between vampire and romantic goth.
+In terms of sense, there are many similarities available between vampires and romantic goths.
 A few elements of vampire goth are motivated by Victorian fashion.
 Elegant tones create a strong sense of Vampire in this style.